Threadstone-Wiki/Threadstone-Wiki/pages/tick-phases.md

 Blocks using block events include: Pistons, Beacons, Ender Chests.

 ## Entities
-Entities get processed.
+Non-player entities get processed.

 ## Tile Entities
 Tickable Tile Entities get processed.
 Tickable Tile Entities include: Hoppers, Block 36.

 ## Networking Phase
-????
+Players joining or leaving the server get added or removed.

 # Immediate Updates
-When a block gets updated it can either perform an action *immediately* or *schedule* an action to happen in a certain tick phase.
+When a block gets updated it can either perform an action *immediately* or it can *schedule* an action to happen in a certain tick phase.
-If you power a repeater it schedules an action to happen in the tile tick phase.
+For example, if you power a repeater it schedules a tile tick to turn on in the tile tick phase in two gameticks.
-If you power a piston it schedules an action to happen in the block event phase.
+If you power a piston it schedules a block event to extend in the next block event phase.

-Blocks which react immediately to block updates include: Redstone dust, powered rails.
+But there are also blocks that react immediately to block updates.
+These blocks include:
+- Redstone dust
+- Powered rails
+- Trapdoors

-If the [instant tile tick flag](global-flags.md) is on, then all tile tick blocks perform their action immediately instead of scheduling it to happen in the next tile tick phase.
+If the [instant tile tick flag](global-flags.md#instant-tile-ticks) is on, then all tile tick blocks perform their action immediately instead of scheduling it to happen in the tile tick phase.